backk-node/backk-cli/README.md

 * What Docker registry do you want to use for main branch releases?
 (Default: docker.io)
 * What Docker repository namespace do you want to use for main branch releases?
 * What is SonarCloud/SonarQube organisation?
 * What other Backk microservices your microservice depends on?
-Provide the names of the microservices separated by commas
+Provide the names of the microservices separated by commas (For example: my-other-microservice-1,my-other-microservice-2)

 ## Create a new Backk microservice project